direktiv/direktiv/scripts/api/api.md

 POST /api/functions/namespaces/{namespace}/function/{serviceName}
 ```

-Creates a new namespace scoped knative service revision
+Creates a new namespace scoped knative service revision.
 Revisions are created with a traffic percentage.
 This percentage controls
 how much traffic will be directed to this revision.
 Traffic can be set to 100
-to direct all traffic
+to direct all traffic.

 #### Parameters